Are you one of the estimated 100,000 people in the U.S. suffering from Scleroderma?

 How Does Scleroderma Affect My Rating and Premium?

-Before we get into possible rate assignments, you’ll need to understand how life insurance ratings work.
+Before I get into the possible rate class you’ll be approved for, you’ll need to understand how life insurance ratings work.

-The easiest way to explain this is to look at this is to look at the grid below.
+The easiest way to explain this is to look at the grid below.

 This chart breaks down each of the possible insurance ratings, which applicants usually qualify for a particular rating, and what the rating means for your premiums.